regebro/supporting-python-3/source/problems.rst

 not actual failures, but changes in the output formatting. ``2to3`` handles that change in the code of the doctests, but not in the output.

-If you are only porting to Python 3, the solution is simple and boring.
+If you need to only support Python 3, the solution is simple and boring.
 Run the doctests and look at each failure to see if it is a real failure or a change in formatting.
 This can sometimes be frustrating, as you can sit and stare at a failure trying to figure out what actually is different between the expected and the actual output.
-On the other hand, that's normal with doctests, even when you aren't porting to Python 3, which of course is one of the reasons that they aren't suitable as the main form of testing for a project.
+On the other hand, that's normal with doctests, even when you aren't using Python 3, which of course is one of the reasons that they aren't suitable as the main form of testing for a project.

 It gets more tricky if you need to continue to support Python 2, since you need